Islamic ethics: The Ten Commandments In Quran

 Evidence for these verses having some relation to Moses and the Ten Commandments is from the verse which immediately follows them:

 Then, We gave Musa (Moses) the Book, to complete (Our Favour) upon those who would do right, and explaining all things in detail and a guidance and a mercy that they might believe in the meeting with their Lord.

-According to a narration in Mustadrak Hakim, Ibn Abbas, a prominent narrator of Israiliyat traditions said, "In Surah Al-An`am, there are clear Ayat, and they are the Mother of the Book (the Qur'an)."
+According to a narration in al-Mustadrak 'ala al-Sahihayn, Ibn Abbas, a prominent narrator of Isra'iliyyat traditions said: "In Surah Al-An'am, there are clear Ayat, and they are the Mother of the Book (the Quran)."
 He then recited the above verses.

-Also in Mustadrak Hakim is the narration of Ubada ibn as-Samit:
+Also in al-Mustadrak 'ala al-Sahihayn is the narration of Ubada ibn as-Samit:

 The Messenger of Allah said, "Who among you will give me his pledge to do three things?"

 He then recited the (above) Ayah (6:151–153).

 He then said, "Whoever fulfills (this pledge), then his reward will be with Allah, but whoever fell into shortcomings and Allah punishes him for it in this life, then that will be his recompense.
 Whoever Allah delays (his reckoning) until the Hereafter, then his matter is with Allah.
 If He wills, He will punish him, and if He wills, He will forgive him."

-Ibn Kathir mentions a narration of Abdullah ibn Mas'ud in his Tafsir:
+Ibn Kathir mentions a narration of Abd Abdullah ibn Mas'ud in his Tafsir:

-"Whoever wishes to read the will and testament of the Messenger of Allah on which he placed his seal, let him read these Ayat (6:151–153)."
+"Whoever wishes to read the will and testament of the Messenger of Allah on which he placed his seal, let him read these Ayat (6:151–53)."